leokao0801/GUI-Template/README.txt

         !MODIFY!

-        (There is a lot of steps to make this happen, but the code you only have to care and modify is below.)
+        (There is a lot of steps needed to make this happen, but the code you only have to care and modify is below.)

         function preload(){
 	        theShader = loadShader('/fileLocation/vert.glsl', '/fileLocation/fileName.frag');